 - Your arteries lose some of their flexibility

 If your arteries become less flexible and can’t expand easily to handle the extra amount of blood flow, your blood pressure rises.

 When your blood pressure rises, your heart has to work harder to keep blood flowing.
 Certain situations could cause this increased demand for a short time – like high-intensity training – but that’s not an issue if you’re healthy.

 The problem is when it’s continuous.
 Forcing your heart to pump hard without a break can place it under a great deal of stress.

-And here’s a fact you may not know about blood pressure… When your blood pressure is too high, even when within the normal range, your arteries can become stiffer, which makes your heart work harder – and your blood pressure go even higher within the normal range.
+And here’s a fact you may not know about blood pressure… When your blood pressure is high within the normal range, your arteries can become stiffer, which makes your heart work harder – and your blood pressure go even higher within the normal range.